pzivich/Delicatessen/docs/Custom Equations.rst

 4. The ``theta`` values and ``b`` *must* be in the same order.
 If ``theta[0]`` is the mean, the 1st row of the returned array better be the mean!

-If you still have trouble, please open an issue on `GitHub<https://github.com/pzivich/Delicatessen/issues>`_.
+If you still have trouble, please open an issue at `pzivich/Delicatessen <https://github.com/pzivich/Delicatessen/issues>`_.
 This will help me to add other common mistakes here and improve the documentation for custom estimating equations.